Home / What you receive

 Technical findings

-Title, affected assets or workflows, evidence, reproduction steps, and remediation guidance.
+Affected assets or workflows, evidence, reproduction steps, impact, and remediation guidance.

 Follow-up

-• What can an attacker or unauthorised user do?
+• What could an attacker or unauthorised user do?

 • Which roles, systems, records, or workflows are affected?